What to Wear Running in Heat and Humidity: A Dew Point-First Gear Guide

 Fit and coverage: do not block airflow

-Sun and surfaces: color matters more than people think
+Sun and color

 A simple checklist by conditions